open-ephys/gui-docs/source/User-Manual/Plugins/Tracking-Plugin.rst

 Creating ROIs
 --------------

 The Tracking Plugin visualizer allows the user to create regions of interest (ROIs) within the camera's field of view.
 Whenever the subject enters one of these regions, the plugin emits TTL events that can be used to trigger closed-loop feedback.
-There are three operation modes for the circles:
+There are three operation modes for ROIs:

 * **UNIFORM**: a TTL train with a constant, user-defined frequency is generated when the position is within any ROI.